-- The opportunity to discuss the community's concerns with regional, state and federal officials; - Participating in regional, state and national organizations whose activities affect the City; - Attending educational seminars designed to improve an official or employee's skill and information levels; and - Promoting public service and morale by recognizing such service.
+Such benefits include the opportunity to discuss the community's concerns with regional, state and federal officials, as well as participating in regional, state and national organizations whose activities affect the City.
+Additionally, attending educational seminars designed to improve an official's skill and knowledge and promoting public service and morale by recognizing such service.